-Ahead of International Women’s Day, Barbie introduced a new batch of their world-famous dolls based on inspiring historical and contemporary women, including famous Polish explorer Martyna Wojciechowska.
+Warsaw, Poland – Ahead of International Women’s Day, Barbie introduced a new batch of their world-famous dolls based on inspiring historical and contemporary women, including famous Polish explorer Martyna Wojciechowska.

 Among the newly released “Inspiring Women” dolls, we can also find Mexican artist and activist Frida Kahlo and aviator Amelia Earhart, the first woman to fly across the Atlantic Ocean.

 The dolls will be rolled out in stores in the near future, according to the company statement, but are currently on pre-sale on the Barbie website.